JustinJoseCab/DBMSPawsomepetsJustinCabrera/README.md

 This database is for Project 1 of DSC623.
 We were tasked with creating a ER model, Logical Model and Implementation of the the Pawsome Pets Case study.

-Attached is the Conceptual Model report, the Logical Model report and the py file of the final implementation.
+Attached is the Report 1 - Conceptual Model report, Report 2 - the Logical Model report , Report 3 - Implementation Report and the py file of the final implementation.

 Case Study:
 A company called Pawsome Pets runs multiple clinics.
 The company would like for their data